 In 1908, the Russian Foreign Minister Isvolsky has his mind set on conquering the Dardanelles from the Turks, as the Dardanelles is the only way for the Russian fleet to pass from the Black Sea into the Mediterranean in case of a great war.
 He knows, however, that both Germany and Austria-Hungary have got important interests in the Balkans and would regard such a venture as a great threat to their respective empires.
 In order to stop Austria getting in the way, Isvolsky makes a secret agreement with Austrian Foreign Minister Aehrenthal which states that Austria gets an unopposed annexation of the small country of Bosnia-Herzegovina in exchange for their assent to Russia claiming the Dardanelles.
 Unbeknownst to everyone, the future battle lines of Europe have just been drawn.
-Written by

 Did You Know?

 Set in 1908, there is a map of Europe on the wall which shows Alsace-Lorraine as still French, even though it became German in 1871.
 See more